goldfishdev/Draw13/docs/tutorials/tutorial1.md

 `#include "d13lib.h"`

 :	includes the library.
-This is assuming that the `D13LIB.LIB` file is in the same folder as your `HELLO.C`.
+This is assuming that the `D13LIB.LIB` file is in the same folder as your `MAIN.C`.

 `set_vga_mode()`[^1]